Josemarialanda/balance-payouts/README.md

+# DONE:

+* Can read and create balance and payout csv from multiple users.csv
+* Memory usage is constant using streaming architecture.
+* DB choice is sqlite3.
+(Currently DB IO operations are currently sequential...)
+* Although program is type safe, error handling could be improved...
+  * I return a malformed csv error if there is an error (in the CSV of course, e.g could not parse a field)
+*

 # FIXME:

 * Is balance supposed to grow to crazy big numbers with the supplied rate.csv?
 Calculations look correct.
+* Cant do insert operations concurrently with sqlite3?

 # TODO:

-* Upload CSV to DB in chunks rather than doing single IO operations... lol
+* UCurrently, CSV is uploaded to db in single IO operations... lol
   * options are:
     * Shard CSV file? - nah, that would require more than constant memory usage...
     * Stream CSV in chunks to the csv upload action? - amortized constant space complexity is good enough

-* Make command line interface
+    * Upload multiple csv files in parallel

 * Check max age parameter